-I wanted nothing to do with the holiday or the season, but as the days wore on, little Christmas surprises kept showing up at their bedsides – Christmas hats knitted by a blog reader, Santa hats knitted by a community group, little ornaments from various anonymous sources, crocheted blankets from “NICU elves.”
+I wanted nothing to do with Christmas or the season, but as the days wore on, little surprises kept showing up at their bedsides – Christmas hats knitted by a blog reader, Santa hats knitted by a community group, little ornaments from various anonymous sources, crocheted blankets from “NICU elves.”

 Little by little, Christmas came to us from others who took it upon themselves to lift us up when we were exhausted by simply surviving.

 Life in the NICU, no matter how many people there became family, was foreign.
 It was a complete deviation from everything I had come to expect at Christmas, which is typically a time dripping in tradition.
 We couldn’t do Christmas how we normally did, and I was OK with that.
 I was also incredibly grateful that my babies had a Christmas, regardless of it being a Christmas entirely new to us and pieced together by family, friends and strangers alike.

 I didn’t know then that we were receiving the gift of a new tradition.